kaiwolff/Eng88_Python_Collections/README.md

 print(student_1.values)#this will print only the values of the dictionary
 ```

-##Sets
+## Sets

 -Key Difference to lists is that they are not ordered.
--Can also have "frozen sets", which are vbery similar to tuples.
+-Can also have "frozen sets", which are very similar to tuples.
 ```#Code-Along - Sets
 #Sets are data collections, but the key difference is that they are UNORDERED
 # Syntax name = {}